wp-plugins/onlywire-bookmark-share-button/readme.txt

 2. After you create your account on OnlyWire.com, you can set up your preferred social network sites.
 The next time you submit a post, OnlyWire will auto-submit your content to all of your sites simultaneously.
 Any sites that require extra steps (such as captcha) are completed via a process we call "Finalization".
 This is a streamlined process in which you can submit all of your captcha responses in one page.

 == Changelog ==

+= 1.2 =
+* You can now auto-submit your Wordpress posts to OnlyWire automatically from the Posting screen.
+You can also now customize the look and feel of your Button from within the Wordpress admin tool

 = 1.1 =
 * The URL submitted to OnlyWire is now the full permalink